 A total of 173 WTC-exposed firefighters with bronchial reactivity measured within 2 years after September 11, 2001 (9/11) (baseline methacholine challenge test), were reevaluated in 2013 and 2014 (follow-up methacholine challenge test).
 FEV1 measurements were obtained from the late pre-9/11, early post-9/11, and late post-9/11 periods.
 Respiratory symptoms and corticosteroid treatment were recorded.

-Bronchial reactivity remained stable (within 1 doubling dilution) for most (n=101, 58%).
-16 of 28 (57%) with BHR (PC20<8mg/ml) at baseline had BHR at follow up, and an additional 27 of the 145 (19%) without BHR at baseline had BHR at follow-up.
-In multivariable models, we found that BHR baseline was strongly associated with BHR follow-up (OR=6.46) and that BHR at follow-up was associated with an estimated 15.4 ml/year greater FEV1 decline than experienced by those without BHR at follow-up.
+Bronchial reactivity remained stable (within 1 doubling dilution) for most (n = 101, 58%).
+Sixteen of 28 (57%) with BHR (provocative concentration of methacholine producing a 20% decline in FEV1 <8 mg/mL) at baseline had BHR at follow-up, and an additional 27 of the 145 (19%) without BHR at baseline had BHR at follow-up.
+In multivariable models, we found that BHR baseline was strongly associated with BHR follow-up (OR, 6.46) and that BHR at follow-up was associated with an estimated 15.4 mL/y greater FEV1 decline than experienced by those without BHR at follow-up.
 Annual FEV1 decline was moderated by corticosteroid use.

 Persistent BHR and its deleterious influence on lung function suggest a role for airway inflammation in perpetuation of WTC-associated airway disease.
 In future massive occupational exposure to inorganic dust/gases, we recommend early and serial pulmonary function testing, including measurements of bronchial reactivity, when possible, and inhaled corticosteroid therapy for those with symptoms or pulmonary function tests consistent with airway disease.